wfogame/Excel/README.md

 4. Choose the desired output format (PDF or SQL) to generate reports or export data.

 ## Contributing
 Contributions are welcome!
-Please submit a pull request or open an issue for any enhancements or bug fixes.
+Please submit a pull request or open an issue for any enhancements or bug fixes otherwise, this repository WILL NO LONGER BE UPDATED because I'm tired of this project.
+Lmao My attention span is so low PLSSS SSS HELP

 ## License
 Your may use this for STRICTLY non-comerical purposes See the LICENSE file for more details.